 Kristi transitioned into copywriting by accident, but found herself at home right away.
 The relaxed writing style she had cultivated through years spent reading Hunter Thompson combined with her unique newspaper assignments was perfect for helping customers to better understand the products they were interested in purchasing.
 She felt it was a lot more important to build a relationship than to sell them the catch of the day — and she still does.

-Now, Kristi brings her 19 years of professional experience to Top Shelf Copy as Project Manager.
+Now, Kristi brings her 19 years of professional experience to Top Shelf Copy as Team Manager.
 Not only does she get to write for Top Shelf, she’s fortunate enough to manage an amazing team of professionals who can make your copywriting dreams a reality.

 How did you learn this dismal trade?